brnhache/pdf_repository/README.md

 I am eager to learn the right way to test API features in Laravel, unfortunately I have run out of time for now and will be submitting what I have.
 If this were a work project, I would be able to ask team members for advice and opinions to help work through the problem.

--> To run the existing tests, enter the command "sail test" in the root of the project.
+-> To run the existing tests, enter the command "vendor/bin/sail test" in the root of the project.

+-> I have also included an export of my Thunder Client requests in thunder-collection_api_tests.json at the root of the project in an attempt to ease the setup process.

 ## Todo